ssilverman/QNEthernet/README.md

 This section is an attempt to provide a complete list of features in the _QNEthernet_ library.

-1. Mostly compatible with the Arduino Ethernet API
+1. Compatible with the Arduino-style Ethernet API
 2. [Additional functions and features not in the Arduino API](#additional-functions-and-features-not-in-the-arduino-api)
-3. Automatic MAC address detection; it's not necessary to initialize the library with your own MAC address
+3. Automatic MAC address detection on Teensy 4; it's not necessary to initialize the library with your own MAC address for that platform
 4. A [DNS client](#dnsclient)
 5. [mDNS](#mdns) support
 6. [Raw Ethernet frame](#raw-ethernet-frames) support
-7. [`stdio`](#stdio) output support for `stdout` and `stderr` &mdash;
+7. [`stdio`](#stdio) output redirection support for `stdout` and `stderr`
-   implemented to support lwIP's `printf()` calls, but user code can use this too
 8. [VLAN tagging](#how-to-implement-vlan-tagging) support
 9. [Zero-length UDP packets](#parsepacket-return-values)
 10. [UDP](#udp-receive-buffering) and [raw frame](#raw-frame-receive-buffering)
-    receive buffering
+    receive buffering for when data arrives in bursts that are faster than the ability of the program to process them
 11. [Listeners](#how-to-use-listeners) to watch link, network interface, and address state
 12. With some additions: